Delivery Driver Insurance

 How is Delivery Insurance work for various food delivery services?

 A growing number of delivery apps offer insurance coverage to their drivers vs. traditional rideshare companies.
 You may be able to get rideshare coverage when you deliver packages in the course of your work, but you may not be covered while you drive passengers.
-Additional coverage, such as life insurance, may be excluded.
+Additional coverage, such as life insurance,

 A huge need exists for new drivers as the popularity of on-demand food delivery services grows.
 Deliveries from Uber Eats, Postmates, DoorDash, and Grubhub are constantly seeking new employees to work for them.